17.02.2023.

 EXAMS

-Important note: Points received during the teaching period can only be used to secure your exam eligibility or to earn an offered grade.
+Important note: Percentage points received during the teaching period can only be used to secure your exam eligibility or to earn an offered grade.
 These points do not count towards the final course grade earned during the exam period.

 At the end of the semester a student’s performance is assessed with a grade and grades are entered into the Neptun system.
 For more information on the grading system, read this website.
 Official documents detailing your academic performance including the grades and credits earned, and other information on your courses can be requested via Neptun.
-For more information on the different types of transcripts and to obtain them, visit Current students/Requests/REQUEST FOR TRANSCRIPT OF RECORDS WITH COURSE SYLLABI or REQUEST FOR CERTIFIED COURSE SYLLABI or TRANSCRIPT OF RECORDS FROM THE ELECTRONIC REGISTRATION SYSTEM.
+For more information on the different types of transcripts and how to obtain them, visit Current students/Requests.